 Green Valley® organic dry soak beans, seasonal vegetables and pumpkin are grown, harvested and processed using certified organic practices.
-Packaged in cans, pouches and single-serve cups, Green Valley brings organic goodness, variety and innovation to consumers nationwide.
+Packaged in cans, pouches and singleserve cups, Green Valley brings organic goodness, variety and innovation to consumers nationwide.

-As part of the National Organic Program (NOP) that is administered by USDA, we are required to be in compliance with all NOP guidelines and regulations.
-Our inspectors and certification body have noted our compliance commitment with no major compliance issues in 2023.
+As part of the National Organic Program (NOP) that is administered by USDA, we are required to follow all NOP guidelines and regulations.
+Our inspectors and certification body have noted our compliance commitment with no major compliance issues in 2024.